observabilitystack/observabilitystack.github.io/docs/prerequisites.md

 nav_order: 1
 ---

-# Setting up the target system
+# Preparing up the target system

 We'll walk you through the installation in a local [Minikube](https://kubernetes.io/docs/setup/minikube/) installation.
 Adapt these steps to install the _o12stack_ into your cluster.
 We use